soyoung0h/Ghost-in-Gears/README.md

 # Ghost-in-Gears

-An ongoing project utilizing SQL and Snowflake to develop a platform for analyzing and investigating crime data.
-The project involves role creation, data querying and collaborative investigation tools.
+An ongoing project utilizing SQL and Snowflake to analyze and investigate crime data.
+This project involves role creation, data querying, data warehousing, collaborative investigation tools and more.
+Join in the adventure to save the city using data and technology!